IGDERZEN-Zakaria/Spring-Security/README.md

 ![Permiss4.png](images%2FPermiss4.png)

-We will find that thr roles are GrantedAuthorities preceeded only with "ROLE_" and that is the only difference with Permissions
+We will find that thr roles are GrantedAuthorities preceded only with "ROLE_" and that is the only difference with Permissions

 If we go deep inside UserDetails interface, we will find that it uses only GrantedAuthorities